shaunagm/actionrising/CONTRIBUTING.md

 The ActionRising community coordinates development in a few major ways:

 Most ideas for new features, user feedback, and bugs get added as issues to our [issue tracker](https://github.com/shaunagm/actionrising/issues).
 Don’t be afraid to add your ideas as a new issue!
 Community admins review issues as they’re added.
-If there’s an important bug, we’ll label it as and try to fix it right away.
+If there’s an important bug, we’ll label it as urgent and try to fix it right away.
 Otherwise, it’ll probably sit around for a little while as folks discuss it.
 Eventually it will get an ‘accepted’ label, or it will be labeled ‘rejected’ and closed.

 Every month or so, we get together to plan out the next [milestone](https://github.com/shaunagm/actionrising/milestones).
 These meetings are announced on the Slack and on the [contributor slate](https://actionrising.com/slates/slate/contribute-to-actionrising).
 During these meetings we touch base on what our priorities are, as specified in our [project roadmap](https://github.com/shaunagm/actionrising/wiki/ActionRising-Roadmap-(v.-2)).
 With an eye to our priorities, we go through existing issues and grab the ones we think we’ll get to in the next month.
 Sometimes we’ll add new issues as well!
 We put those issues in the ‘to do’ section of our project kanban board.